FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/_index.md

 #### Key Options

-Link-editing for a Transfer CFT{{< TransferCFT/componentshortname  >}} API application can use all the default options.
+Link-editing for a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application can use all the default options.

 #### Key Libraries

-In addition to any application libraries, the key libraries required to build a Transfer CFT{{< TransferCFT/componentshortname  >}} API application are as follows:
+In addition to any application libraries, the key libraries required to build a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application are as follows:

 - APICFT.LIB
 - CFTSCP3.LIB